labpiratas/privacytools-br/README.md

 É importante para um site como privacytools.io que esteja sempre atualizado.
 Fique atento à atualizações dos programas listados aqui.
 Siga notícias recentes sobre programas recomendados.
 Estamos dando o nosso melhor para manter tudo atualizado, porém, não comos perfeitos e a internet muda muito rápido.
 Então, se você encontrar um erro, ou achar que algum programa não deveria estar listado aqui, ou se algum programa não atende tem as necessidades de privacidade, ou se algum plugin listado não for a melhor opção, etc.

-It's important for a website like privacytools.io to be up-to-date.
+(It's important for a website like privacytools.io to be up-to-date.
 Keep an eye on software updates of the applications listed here.
 Follow recent news about providers that are recommended.
 We try our best to keep up but we're not perfect and the internet is changing fast.
-So if you find an error, or you think a provider should not be listed here, or a qualified service provider is missing or a browser plugin is not the best choice anymore or anything else...
+So if you find an error, or you think a provider should not be listed here, or a qualified service provider is missing or a browser plugin is not the best choice anymore or anything else...)

+**Fale conosco.**
+Junte-se ao nosso [subreddit](https://www.reddit.com/r/privacytoolsIO/) e inicie um tópico.
+Este é um projeto comunitário e nosso objetivo é entregar a melhor informação possível para uma melhor privacidade.
+Nós também usamos [/r/privacy](https://www.reddit.com/r/privacy).
+Obrigado pela sua participação.

-**Fale conosco.** Join our [subreddit](https://www.reddit.com/r/privacytoolsIO/) and start a discussion.
+_(Join our [subreddit](https://www.reddit.com/r/privacytoolsIO/) and start a discussion.
 This is a community project and we're aiming to deliver the best information available for a better privacy.
 We are also using [/r/privacy](https://www.reddit.com/r/privacy).
-Thank you for participating.
+Thank you for participating.)

+Você pode enviar suas sugestões aqui no GitHub [(Issues)](https://github.com/privacytoolsIO/privacytools.io/issues) e também em nosso [subreddit](https://www.reddit.com/r/privacytoolsIO/).
+Obrigado.

-You can submit your suggestions here on GitHub [(Issues)](https://github.com/privacytoolsIO/privacytools.io/issues) and also in our [subreddit](https://www.reddit.com/r/privacytoolsIO/).
-Thank you.
+_(You can submit your suggestions here on GitHub [(Issues)](https://github.com/privacytoolsIO/privacytools.io/issues) and also in our [subreddit](https://www.reddit.com/r/privacytoolsIO/).
+Thank you.)

+# Guia para Contribuição
-# Contributing Guidelines
+# _Contributing Guidelines
 Por favor, leia antes de começar a contribuir.

 ## Regras